 2. Eases Back Pain

-In another study of over 300 adults, 12 weekly yoga classes worked better for those with back pain than usual medical care.
+In another study of more than 300 adults, 12 weekly yoga classes worked better for those with back pain than usual medical care.
 Researchers from the Boston Medical Center also reported in 2016 that yoga was as good as physical therapy for reducing chronic low back pain.

-Finally, a recent analysis of 12 academic studies from the U.K., U.S., and India found that practicing yoga seemed to yield the best results for those with back pain.
+Finally, a recent analysis of 12 academic studies from the United Kingdom, U.S. and India found that practicing yoga seemed to yield the best results for those with back pain.

 3. Improves Posture and Balance

 All this hunching is leading to pain.
-The average head weighs about ten pounds, and when we bend our necks to use our gadgets, that stress on the neck increases to about 60 pounds.
+The average head weighs about 10 pounds and when we bend our necks to use our gadgets, that stress on the neck increases to about 60 pounds.
 Even some teens are showing up in their doctors’ offices with their upper backs nearly frozen in a forward curve, the “dowager’s hump” that used to affect only the elderly.

 Yoga can help fight fatigue and restore natural energy and vitality, no matter what your starting point in terms of health.
 In a 2014 study review, researchers found that cancer survivors, who often suffer from long-term fatigue, benefitted from yoga interventions, reporting more energy after several yoga classes.